g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

     Received RRO (ProtectionFlag 1=Available 2=InUse 4=B/W 8=Node 10=SoftPreempt 20=Node-ID):
           10.0.0.2(flag=0x21) 10.200.0.1(flag=1 Label=51) 10.0.0.7(flag=0x21) 10.200.0.9(flag=1 Label=41) 10.0.0.8(flag=0x20) 10.200.0.23(Label=3)
 ```
-In the output, we can see that we don't have any increase of the bandwitdh beyond the 30Mbps, so this LSPs is signalled with 30Mbps only, and the next adjust will be realized in 88756 seconds.
+Upon output, we can see that there was no increase in bandwidth beyond 30 Mbps; therefore, this LSP is flagged with only 30 Mbps, and the next adjustment will be made in 88756 seconds.

-Ok, autobandwitdh configured also.
-We can go to the next task!!
+Ok, autobandwitdh is also configured.
+We can proceed to the next task!

-Updating the tasks in our network:
+Updating our task list:
 * ~~Become the network invisible for the external traceroutes~~
 * ~~Configure LSPs to be established trough specific color in backbone~~
 * ~~Configure explicit-paths to establish the LSPs trough specific path~~
 * ~~Signal specific bandwidth in some LSPs~~
 * ~~Configure auto-bandwitdh in some LSPs~~
-* Change the priority and hold value to make some LSPs priority in the backbone
+* ~~Change the priority and hold value to make some LSPs priority in the backbone~~
 * Configure soft-preemption so that LSPs that will be preempted, will be resignaled before removed.
 * Configure an automatic otimization of the LSPs
 * Install different FECs in the FIB using LSPs RSVP
 * Connect the LDP islands with ldp-tunneling in the LSPs
 * Make traffic policies using LSPs to select the path for specific destinations

-Do you rememeber that before start the tasks, we defined a standard model of LSP with the priority and hold value of 7?
-It's time to prefer some LSPs in our network!
+Remember how we set all LSPs to priority 7 at the start?
+Now it’s time to give some LSPs a "VIP" preference.

-In the LSPs R1-R8-A, R8-R1-A, R2-R7-A, R7-R2-A, R8-R3-A, R3-R8-A, R3-R6-A, R6-R3-A, R4-R5-A e R5-R4-A we'll define the priority and hold value of 6.
-Again, I'll configure in R1 and you can repplicate on the other routers.
+For LSPs R1-R8-A, R8-R1-A, R2-R7-A, R7-R2-A, R8-R3-A, R3-R8-A, R3-R6-A, R6-R3-A, R4-R5-A e R5-R4-A, we'll change the priority and hold values to 6.
 ```
 set protocols mpls label-switched-path R1-R8-A priority 6 6
 ```
-This way, if we have a issue with resources in a interface, the LSP with the minor value of priority will be preferred, and the hold value will define if the LSPs current estalblished will be preempted or not.
-If the value of hold is equal, the LSP established will be established until a recomputation, if the hold value of our LSP is less than the LSP established, a preemption will occur.
+This way, if there’s a resource crunch, LSPs with lower priority values (better priority) get preference.
+Since the hold value is also 6, it can preempt LSPs with a hold value of 7.

 Let's see the priority and the reservation of this LSP in practice.
 ```